DanielBrett/BrockTNLsiteCopy/README.md

 # brocktnl.github.io

-Website for Brock Library Teaching and Learning
+The start of Brock Digital Learning.
+Website for Brock Library Teaching and Learning tutorials and research workshops.

+Built with Hugo.